Flone-dnb/nameless-engine/docs/Manual.md

 For more examples see `src/engine_tests/io/ReflectionTest.h`.

-## Common mistakes with reflection
+## Common mistakes when using reflection

 If you changed something in your header file and your IDE now shows errors in `GENERATED` macros just compile your project, it will run reflection generator and update reflection code, then the errors should disappear.